Military Tunnels in the White Cliffs of Dover

 WWII secret government tunnels underneath the White Cliffs of Dover.

-Some of the communications facilities are seen here.
 The facility gathered reports from radar and visual observation ports, as well as acoustic detection systems.
+Communications facilities such as these would then relay the information to defense air forces.

 Communications equipment inside WWII secret government tunnels underneath the White Cliffs of Dover.